cloudify-cosmo/docs.getcloudify.org/content/cloudify_manager/premium/fully_distributed/install_and_configure/manual.md

 4. [Management Service Load Balancer](#management-service-load-balancer)

 ### Preparation
-1. Ensure you have nine VMs with cfy_manager available on each
+1. Ensure you have 9 VMs with cfy_manager available on each
    ```
    sudo yum install <Cloudify RPM>
    ```
-1. All VMs should be on the same network and if there is a firewall/security group, make sure used ports are open and not blocking any of our services.
+1. All VMs should be on the same network and if there is a firewall/ security group, make sure used ports are open and not blocking any of our services.
-See the [prerequisites page]({{< relref "cloudify_manager/premium/fully_distributed/requirments/capacity_and_planning.md" >}}) in order to see which ports are used by PostgresSQL, RabbitMQ, and manager.
+See the [prerequisites page]({{< relref "cloudify_manager/premium/fully_distributed/requirments/capacity_and_planning.md" >}}) to see which ports are used by PostgresSQL, RabbitMQ, and manager.
-1. For each instance, please copy the {{< param product_name >}} license to the host.
+1. For each instance, copy the {{< param product_name >}} license to the host.
-1. Copy the `/home/centos/.cloudify-test-ca` directory from the VM where you generated the certs to the same location on the other VMs.
+1. Copy the `/home/centos/.cloudify-test-ca` directory from the VM where you generated the certificates to the same location on the other VMs.

 {{% note %}}
 The fact that all of the certificates in our example reside in `.cloudify-test-ca` directory is because the reason we generated test certificates with `cfy_manager generate-test-cert` command.
-Generally, each instance needs only its certificates, and not all instances' certificates, and certificates' location can be different(just need to specify them in the node config.yaml).
+Generally, each instance needs only its certificates, and not all instances' certificates, and certificates' location can be different (just need to specify them in the node config.yaml).
 {{% /note %}}

 (In this examples home directory is `/home/centos`)